hydr0nium/hacktools/README.md

-# hacktools-manager
+# Mimir - The All Knowing Pentesting Tool

-hxm is a pentest lookup and install tool.
+mimir is a pentest lookup and install tool.
 It can lookup common tools, exploit techniques like GTFOBins and CVE's and install pentest software.

 # TODO